Body lay undiscovered in burnt-out car for two days: Police thought it was a sheep

 "They sent someone down," he said.
 "They waltzed on down [to the carpark] and it was like, 'We have already heard about it.
 It is a sheep'.

-"I lost it, I had already exposed her face, and said, 'Does a sheep have shoulder length hair?
+"I lost it, I had already exposed her face, and said, 'Does a sheep have shoulder-length hair?
 Does a sheep wear a necklace?'.

 "That is when the two officers went and had a look and asked me to stand back."